oskardudycz/event-driven.io/content/posts/2022-12-29--a_few_words_about_workaholism/index.pl.md

 ---
 title: Don't be like Ebenezer Scrooge.
-A few words about workaholism.
+A few words about workaholism
 category: "Coding Life"
 cover: 2022-12-29-cover.jpg
 author: oskar dudycz